Research

 In 2025, we teamed up with local volunteer group HERSTORY.YORK for a women's history exhibition at Mansion House.
 We contributed to the design of boards to be displayed on the façade of the building during the renovation works, which trace the significant contribution that women have made from 1725 (when the Mansion House was built) to date.
 The exhibition will be launched by the Lord Mayor of York to mark York's International Women’s Week.

-Want to find out more or get involved?
+Find out more or get involved

 We are happy to deliver talks on the project and to contribute to community initiatives, so please do reach out if you would like to work with us.